MagnusLii/C-Programming-in-IoT-Devices-TX00EX72-3001/C/C-Programming-TT00CB05-3045/Project-folder/readme.md

-The goal of this project is to improve on the previously created student record management system to submit it as the project for  C Programming in IoT Devices TX00EX72-3001 course.
+Student Management System

-The student management system will run entirely in a cmd, any data and records will be stored in a plain txt file.
+This project is designed for the "C - Programming TT00CB05-3045" course.
+The student management system runs entirely in a command-line environment (CMD), and all data and records are stored in a plain text file.
-It will include the following:
+Features

+The system includes the following features:

--Ability to add/remove students from the record.
+    Ability to add or remove students from the record.
--Ability to modify existing records.
+    Ability to modify existing records.
--Ability to search existing records.
+    Ability to search or browse existing records.

-DB layout:
+Please note that this program assumes that the database (DB) file has already been created and is named "db.txt."
+It's important to be aware that this project does not include extensive error handling or validation for scenarios where the DB file might become corrupted outside of the program.

+Database (DB) Layout
+The DB layout consists of the following elements:

-(current student index number) (current DB entries tracking number) (Column 1 name), (column 2 name), (column 3 name)...
+row 1: (The current student index number) (The current DB entries tracking number) row 2: Column names for the data row 3: Individual student entries
-(first entry)
-(second entry)
 ...